STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 How STRYD has changed my running

-I’m an 80% convert to running power.
+I’m a 90% convert to running power.
 I use it to quantify my performances on workouts and I frequently use it as a sanity check for extended, steady-state efforts.
 For speedwork, I still like to see the time of my track laps or the pace out on the flat roads.
-Of course, even when using pace, I use the super-accurate instant pace figures that come from the STRYD pod.
+Of course, even when targetting pace, I always use the accurate instant pace figures that the STRYD pod produces.

 I used STRYD at my last IM, my last HIM and at my last 5k parkrun.
 It’s on my foot for nearly all of my runs as either a standalone run or as part of a duathlon/triathlon.
-Take that as a recommendation if you like!
+Take that as a recommendation!

-For me, the best aspect of the STRYD Footpod is that it simply integrates into all the sports platforms I use.
-For many platforms, STRYD ‘just works’ and for Garmin, it ‘just works’ once you add the STRYD Zones data field to your watch.
+For me, the best aspect of the STRYD Footpod is that it integrates into all the sports platforms I use.
+For most sports platforms, STRYD ‘just works’ and for Garmin, it ‘just works’ once you add the STRYD Zones data field to your watch.

 Does it REALLY measure POWER in WATTS?
 I’ve no idea! but STRYD claim it does!
-Whatever it measures, it DOES seem to be a good and consistent proxy for form-related effort and that is good enough for me.
+Whatever it measures, it DOES seem to be a good and consistent proxy for form-related effort.

-There are many ways that STRYD could help your running, these are the aspects that I regularly use
+There are many ways that STRYD could help your running, I use it for these

 - Improved, effort-based pacing on undulating ground